smck83/expurgate-solo/README.md

 # Expurgate Solo
- A self-hosted (single) dockerized SPF solution built on rbldnsd to simplify, hide and exceed limits with SPF records.
+ A self-hosted (single) dockerized SPF solution built on rbldnsd to simplify, hide and exceed limits with SPF records, based on https://github.com/smck83/expurgate

 ## Environment Variables